xk1234/tp/docs/UserGuide.md

 * `FILE_PATH` is a file path that starts with only alphanumeric characters and ends with a suffix `.csv`.
 We recommend that you keep its length under 256 characters.
 * `ATTRIBUTE` may be **`name`, `phone`, `email`, `address`, or `commission`**.
 It is case-insensitive.
 You should not use the same `ATTRIBUTE` twice.
-* Only the currently displayed list is exported, so that you can select which contacts to export.
+* Only the currently displayed contacts will be exported.
+Use `find` and/or other commands to refine your selection before running this command.

 Examples:
 * `export data.csv a/NAME a/email`: Exports only names and emails—perfect for email campaigns!